By Wade Ellett, Let’s Move QC Outdoors Blogger

 If you’re looking to camp, they have modern campsites, as well as primitive campgrounds which are accessible only on foot.
 You can also rent the bunkhouse, which sleeps 12, or a semi-modern cabin which sleeps 4.

 How to get there: Two miles south of Baldwin, IA

 A customer at work suggested I hit up McNeil; he swore by it, but warned me it doesn’t look like much at the entrance.

-When I pulled up with the pup, I understood what he meant.
+When I pulled up, I understood what he meant.
 As you start into this preserve, you’re essentially walking along a strip of grass between two fields.
 Don’t let that fool you though.
 After a quarter mile or so, the trail will turn into a nice little forest of cedars and other assorted trees.